 So why is it that almost half of Americans can’t finagle this kind of expense, even though we all know an emergency is bound to happen sooner or later?
 I think it’s because most of us are not intentional when it comes to how we approach our finances.

 Most people only have a vague idea of where their money goes in any given month.
 Put a little here, spend a little there, pay the bills, it all works out in the end right?
-Except that almost half of us end up hurting if we have that inevitable $2,000 emergency THAT WE KNOW IS GOING TO HAPPEN.
+Except that almost half of us end up hurting if we have that inevitable financial emergency THAT WE KNOW IS GOING TO HAPPEN.

-Did this situation come about because of job losses, pay cuts, or the bad economy?
+Did this situation come about because of job losses, pay cuts, or a bad economy?
 Maybe.
 But I think the biggest reason is because most people have not been intentional with their money and don’t consistently make a written plan for how to use it.